-Papago Park has been home to many different pieces of Phoenix history: it was a reservation for indigenous tribes, a fish hatchery during the Great Depression, a POW camp for Nazis (who later escaped!) during World War II, and a VA hospital.
-Nowadays, the park is home to a zoo, golf courses, a garden, various museums, baseball fields, lakes, and Sonoran Desert plants and animals.
+Papago Park has been home to many different pieces of Phoenix history: it was a reservation for indigenous tribes, a fish hatchery during the Great Depression, a POW camp during World War II, and a VA hospital.
+Today, the park is home to a The Phoenix Zoo, Desert Botanical Garden, golf courses, various museums, baseball fields, lakes, and Sonoran Desert plants and animals.

 The trails in Papago Park are typically smooth with little elevation gain, providing easy access for walking, hiking, mountain biking or trail running.
 The park is split into east and west sides by Galvin Parkway.